Ricky Stenhouse Jr. wins longest Daytona 500 in history

 RACE OF CHAMPIONS

-The 65th running of the Daytona 500 marked the first time the reigning Cup, Xfinity and Truck Series champions were all part of the field.
+Sunday marked the first time the reigning Cup, Xfinity and Truck Series champions were all part of the Daytona 500 field.

 Cup champion Logano finished second, while Xfinity Series champion Ty Gibbs was 25th and Truck Series champion Zane Smith 13th.